FEniCS/fiat/doc/sphinx/source/manual.rst

 User manual
 ===========

-[FIXME: Work in progress, needs substantial editing...]
+.. note:: This page is work in progress and needs substantial editing.

 FIAT (FInite element Automatic Tabulator) is a Python package for defining and evaluating a wide range of different finite element basis